 Prince Edward Island Food Safety Regulations

-All restaurants, food service establishments and food businesses in Prince Edward Island (PEI) are subject to food safety laws which have been enacted in order to ensure that all food produced and sold within PEI is safe for human consumption.
-PEI’s food safety regulations have been drafted to reduce the risk of food contamination and set the minimum standards to be adhered to by all food premises, mitigating risk and ensuring that safe food can be enjoyed by all.
+All restaurants, food service establishments and food businesses in Prince Edward Island (PEI) are subject to food safety and food handling laws which have been enacted in order to ensure that all food produced and sold within PEI is safe for human consumption.
+PEI’s food safety regulations have been drafted to reduce the risk of food contamination and set the minimum standards to be adhered to by all food premises and food handlers, mitigating risk and ensuring that safe food can be enjoyed by all.

 Failure to adhere to these regulations can lead to financial penalties for each day of the offence incurred by both individuals and corporations, mandatory shutdowns and product recalls, and major damage to brand and personal image.